prasanjit101/cline-docs-generator/docs/activeContext.md

   - Implemented comprehensive generation form
   - Added file download
   - Integrated AI SDK and LangGraph
+  - Fixed bug where docs were not being generated

 ## Current Focus

-* Refining documentation generation UI
-* Enhancing documentation display in DocsList
+* download docs as a zip file 'docs.zip' as soon as docs are generated

 ## Next Steps

-1. Add documentation preview feature
+* Add documentation preview feature
-2. Copy docs to clipboard feature inside modal